What is CSA, or Community Supported Agriculture?

 There are many variations on CSA models.
-Here are a few points about The Farm of Minnesota:
+Here are a few points about The Farm of Minnesota’s Flex CSA:

 - We are certified organic.
 Rest assure that we are not using chemicals or GMO’s and are building our soil to provide the most nutritious food possible.

 - Some CSA’s ask that you participate in the work of the farm (harvesting, packing, etc.) as part of the agreement.
 That’s not the case with our CSA.
-Many of our customers love the fresh fruits and vegetables we provide, but don’t have the time to commit to driving out to The Farm to work, and that’s just fine by us.
+Many of our customers love the fresh, organic vegetables and fruits we provide, but don’t have the time to commit to driving out to The Farm to work, and that’s just fine by us.
 The Farm of Minnesota thrives because working the land is our passion, it does not need to be yours.
 Each year we do encourage each member to come out and see where the food is grown.

 In addition to CSA shares, The Farm of Minnesota also offers:

 - The ability to come by the farm and purchase produce here

 - Larger quantities of canning vegetables and pickling cucumbers upon request